 DUE`s specs, and then we will return to the sensor story.

-If we compare it to Uno we see dramatic increase in everything , CPU speed , nobler of both analog and digital inputs, some analog outputs, more ram and flash , more UART`s , and of course it is not 5 but 3.3 volts logic level.
-This particular board is real small little IOPS (inputs-outputs) monster.
-It can interconnect with whole bunch of sensors, relays, and other things , and it has a juice to process them.
+If we compare it to Uno we see a dramatic increase in everything, CPU speed, nobler of both analog and digital inputs, some analog outputs, more ram and flash, more UART`s, and of course it is not 5 but 3.3 volts logic level.
+This particular board is a real small little IOPS (inputs-outputs) monster.
+It can interconnect with the whole bunch of sensors, relays, and other things, and it has the juice to process them.
 Great board for almost any kind of project, but keep in mind that it is 3.3 V operating voltage.

 A sensor is a device that detects and responds to some type of input from the physical environment.
-The specific input could be light, heat, motion, moisture, pressure, voltage, current, sound, weight, or any one of a great number of other environmental phenomena.
-Some sensors are only able to detect change, but some are able to even measure that change very precise.
+The specific input could be light, heat, motion, moisture, pressure, voltage, current, sound, weight, or anyone of a great number of other environmental phenomena.
+Some sensors are only able to detect the change, but some are able to even measure that change very precisely.

 Here are pictures and descriptions of some of our favorite sensors:

-This sensor is able to detect flammable and combustible gasses like Methane, Butane, LPG and smoke.May be great for home fire/gas warning/alarm system.
+This sensor is able to detect flammable and combustible gasses like Methane, Butane, LPG, and smoke.It may be great for a home fire/gas warning/alarm system.

 One more thing to address here, there is a common myth that Carbon Monoxide is heavier than air.
 Whoever says that is wrong!
-CO has a molar mass of 28.0, and air has an average molar mass of 28.8 , so it is in fact a little easier.
-It can be assumed that weight of air and CO is the same , and since CO is usually produced from incomplete combustion (heat source), it can be also assumed that CO will move in direction of hotter air, and warm air is more buoyant than cold air so it rises.
-Following this logic and fact that CO is lighter than air i would personally put my CO detector on higher place or at the ceiling near the heat source.
-One more thing CO is odorless, colorless and tasteless, so without detector it is impossible to notice , that is why it is called “silent killer” and that nickname is well earned.
-So , MCU`s can even save your life sometimes……
+CO has a molar mass of 28.0, and air has an average molar mass of 28.8, so it is, in fact, a little easier.
+It can be assumed that weight of air and CO is the same, and since CO is usually produced from incomplete combustion (heat source), it can be also assumed that CO will move in direction of hotter air, and warm air is more buoyant than cold air so it rises.
+Following this logic and fact that CO is lighter than the air I would personally put my CO detector on higher place or at the ceiling near the heat source.
+One more thing CO is odorless, colorless and tasteless, so without the detector it is impossible to notice, that is why it is called “silent killer” and that nickname is well earned.
+So, MCU`s can even save your life sometimes……

 Dallas DS18B20 temperature sensor: